alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Gaming of metrics can be described as
 ‘behaviour that is meant to unfairly manipulate those metrics, generally for one's benefit’ [@niso2014ami].
-If tweets are considered evidence of impact, then setting up a hundred fake Twitter accounts to tweet about one's work would be an example of this [@haustein2015tii].
 An example from traditional bibliometrics is the citation ring, where a group of authors agree to cite each other extensively, regardless of the actual mutual impact of the papers [@ferguson.etal2014ppr].
+If tweets are considered evidence of impact, then setting up a hundred fake Twitter accounts to tweet about one's work would be an example of gaming the system [@haustein2015tii].
+On the other hand, self-citation and tweeting about one's own work would not be considered unethical;
+neither would a repository setting up an account that automatically tweets about new deposits.
-At the other extreme, self-citation and tweeting about one's own work are not considered unethical, but such practices need to be recognised and factored into calculations [@featherstone2014stm] The consensus is still emerging on where the line lies between these two extremes of acceptable promotion and cheating [@niso2014ami].
+The consensus is still emerging on where the line lies between these two extremes of acceptable promotion and cheating, but even acceptable practices need to be recognised and factored into calculations [@featherstone2014stm].

 The effects of time
 -------------------